Add “choking dog” to the list of terrifying emergency situations we never want to encounter as pup parents.

 If your dog has something stuck in their throat, they may exhibit the following signs:

 Pawing at face or mouth

-Changes in gum colour - bluish or grey due to lack of oxygen
+Changes in gum color (bluish or gray due to lack of oxygen)

 There are a few things that may look or sound like choking but actually aren’t: